avandekleut/avandekleut.github.io/_posts/2020-07-10-reinforce.md

 ![png]({{site.baseurl}}/assets/{{page.folder}}/output_45_1.png)

-I hope that this thorough introduction to policy gradients has been helpful.
+I hope that this thorough introduction to policy gradients has been helpful!
 In the next posts, we will diver deeper into actor-critic methods and more advanced policy gradient methods.

+You can download the notebook [here]({{site.baseurl}}/assets/{{page.folder}}/{{page.ipynb}}).